k-20-12/Task/README.md

 Task Overview:
 1. Frontend (React):

    Create a React app with a form to input a name and display a greeting.
-Use CSS animations to create a flower animation effect when the "Get Greeting" button is clicked.
+   Use CSS animations to create a flower animation effect when the "Get Greeting" button is clicked and cnages in background.
    Make an API request to a backend to fetch the greeting message.

-2.Backend (Node.js with Express):
+2. Backend (Node.js with Express):

    Set up an Express server with a single endpoint GET /api/greet?name=YourName.
    The endpoint returns a greeting message or an error if the name is missing.

 3. Deployments:
    Deployed on  netlify.

    Link of  live  project is : https://greetinggtask.netlify.app/